Skip to Content

 This bathroom was dingy and dirty, but I knew a few key improvements would really make this space shine.

-First I painted the walls a clean, crisp white.
+For our blue tile bathroom, I decided to paint the walls a clean, crisp white.
 I love the look of a fun wallpaper paired with colorful bathroom tiles, but I wanted to appeal to the masses and opted for a neutral wall color.

-Next, I cleaned the tiles.
-The tiles were in pretty good shape, but they were covered in tar and smoke from the previous owner smoking indoors for years.
+In our blue tile bathroom, the tiles were in pretty good shape, but they were covered in tar and smoke from the previous owner smoking indoors for years.

 Using a DIY grout and tile cleaner solution, I hand scrubbed every inch of tile in this bathroom.